-Visible is a prepaid wireless carrier owned and operated by Verizon Wireless.
-Like other network-owned prepaid services, Visible benefits from direct access to its parent company’s network, and even more so since Verizon’s network is the best in the U.S. This makes Visible a good prepaid option for the majority of the country if only considering coverage.
-Visible isn’t the best for lightning-fast speeds, as the service limits data speeds to 5 Mbps.
+Visible is a prepaid carrier owned and operated by Verizon Wireless.
+Like other network-owned prepaid services, Visible benefits from direct access to its parent company’s network, and even more so since Verizon’s network is the best in the US, making it one of the best cell phone providers in 2020.
+As a result, Visible a good prepaid option for the majority of the country, especially if coverage is your main concern.
+The downside is that Visible doesn't bring lightning-fast speeds, as the service limits data speeds to 5 Mbps.
 This is adequate for email, web browsing, social media and streaming in DVD quality, but it’s nowhere near Verizon network’s top possible speeds.

 Visible has expanded its offering significantly over the past 18 months, and now has a decent variety of plans and smartphones.
 You'll find the iPhone SE, iPhone 11, and Samsung Galaxy S20 on there, all for very reasonable prices.
 There are many other phones too, giving Visible an impressive spread of the latest handsets.
 Because you need to pay upfront fully, or finance your smartphone, don't forget to add this cost to the monthly price of any plan that you choose.
 There's an option to bring your old phone with you to Visible, which is a great way of saving yourself money upfront.

 Unlike its range of phones, Visible is very streamlined in terms of plans.
 There's a single $40 per month offering, which is currently $25 for the first month as an introductory offer.
 That $40 is your total fee, including taxes, so Visible keeps things very simple.
 For that, you're given unlimited data, calls, and texts charged on a monthly basis.
 You also get limitless hotspots, to share your data with others, and no long-term contract conditions, so you can leave whenever you like.
 As prepaid plans go, it's very good.